-North Park is one of San Diego locals’ favorite neighborhoods for eating and bar hopping.
-With a deep-rooted culture in art, craft beer, cocktails, and food, this hipster haven had once been known as an “up and coming” neighborhood, but it’s now one of the top trendy areas in all of San Diego!
-Here’s a guide to help you maneuver your way to getting buzzed and having fun.
+North Park is one of San Diego locals’ favorite neighborhoods for eating, bar hopping, and tasting local beers on tap.
+With a deep-rooted culture in art, craft beer, cocktails, and food, this hipster haven had once been known as an “up and coming” neighborhood, but it’s now one of the top trendy areas in all of San Diego County!
+There are many things to do in San Diego but you don’t want to miss visiting North Park.
+If you’re not going on a North Park brewery tour, here’s a guide to help you maneuver your way to getting buzzed and having fun.

 North Park’s Cocktail Bars

-This hip North Park bar features one of the largest selections of premium whiskeys in the West and is a part of the 213 Hospitality Group from Los Angeles, and features live music every night of the week.
+This hip North Park bar is located right on University Avenue and features one of the largest selections of premium whiskeys in the West and is a part of the 213 Hospitality Group from Los Angeles, and features live music every night of the week.
 Their happy hour runs Mon-Sat until 8 PM, and features $5 beers, and $6 cocktails!
 Enjoy Seven, and try a whiskey, scotch or other smooth drinks made by their brilliant mixologists!
 The best part is that you can enjoy live music while sipping something fancy with no cover, but make sure to get here early to avoid the line to get in on the weekend.

 For the refined whiskey drinker, Bar Three Piece can be found at the back end of Seven Grand and offers connoisseurs some top-shelf options.
 Whiskey bottles are found displayed in vintage cases in what looks like a traditional hunter’s lodge.
 This venue will give off a downtown speakeasy vibe and is classically styled with rich wood, oil lanterns, and cozy booths.
 You’ll enjoy jazz and blues playing over their sound system because here they keep it classy and real.